vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Setup Instructions

-To use the `Serial` class, follow these steps:
+To use the libname package you have serveral options, follow these steps:

-#### Step 1.
-Get the Source Code

-You have several options

 - **Clone the repository (recommended):**